inpsyde/vip-composer-plugin/README.md

 More info can be found here: https://vip.wordpress.com/documentation/vip-go/local-vip-go-development-environment/

-To have  **a local environment entirely based on Composer, **where not only plugins/themes/libraries, but also WordPress itself are all installed via Composer, requires additional tasks on top of that:
+To have **a local environment entirely based on Composer, where plugins, themes, libraries, and WordPress core are all installed via Composer, requires additional tasks on top of that**:

 - the Composer autoloader must be loaded at some early point of the request bootstrap
 - the Composer autoloader that is deployed must **not** contain development dependencies